-We’re not doctors, but we’re confident that if your child is looking for a game to play, any of the following kid-friendly games will provide them with plenty of entertainment.
+We’re not doctors, but we’re confident that if your child is looking for a game to play, any of the following kid-friendly games on the PlayStation 4 will provide them with plenty of entertainment.
 They may even learn a thing or two about bandicoots, hedgehogs, and Sackboys.

 If you’re an adult and scouring this list of the best PS4 games for kids, don’t be ashamed.
 Everyone loves a fun and vibrant game every once in a while.
 Bear in mind, all of these child-friendly games will also work on PS5 through backwards compatibility.